 - Wood

-GPR can also notify the operation of any recent activities that may have altered the soil composition, including the presence of foreign materials.
+GPR data can also notify the operation of any recent activities that may have altered the soil composition, including the presence of foreign materials.

 3. Kick-Starting Projects